safsom/mathgen-scraper/README.md

 ## Setup

-Simply run the manage.py file in the mathgen_project directory.
+Simply run the manage.py file in the mathgen_project directory with parameter "runserver".